stratiformltd/react-loadable-visibility/README.md

 # Why do I want this?

-`react-loadable` is a fantastic higher level component to load additional modules once they are mounted on your page.
+`react-loadable` and `loadable-components` are fantastic higher level components to load additional modules once they are mounted on your page.
 It's great for keeping your bundle size small and pulling in a larger payload when the required components are part of your tree.

 However it will not account of the content that's currently visible on your page, and only load what's actually visible to the end user.
 If you have a long page and are loading the entire content of that page for the user, even though they may only be able to see the content [above the fold](https://www.optimizely.com/optimization-glossary/above-the-fold/), it can be wasteful and especially detrimental in a mobile context.

-`react-loadable-visibility` is positioned to solve these issues by leveraging the existing awesome API of `react-loadable` with an extension to only trigger the loading of additional content once that component comes into view.
+`react-loadable-visibility` is positioned to solve these issues by leveraging the existing awesome API of `loadable` libraries with an extension to only trigger the loading of additional content once that component comes into view.

 ## License